GPUNexus/HIP/docs/understand/texture_fetching.rst

   :alt: Texture with yellow border color
   :align: center

-  The purple lines are not part of the texture, only denote the edge, where the addressing begins.
+  The purple lines are not part of the texture.
+They only denote the edge, where the addressing begins.

 .. _texture_fetching_wrap:
 Address mode wrap